FallenGameR/FzfBindings/notes.md

 - bug in cyrillic FZF_DEFAULT_COMMAND <https://github.com/junegunn/fzf/issues/2923>
 - bug in passing escaped query to rg <https://github.com/junegunn/fzf/issues/2947>
 - fzf can't exit until piped input will be handled (by design)

-## fzf unused features

-- it can use SHELL env variable to call different commands using -command switch for pwsh

 ## ANSI escape sequences test